Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 39 of 365. **Brave and thouthful!**
-- DAY: Saturday , Happy weekend, i went to camp gym, p for k and preparing to go to camp Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in
+- DAY: Saturday , Happy weekend, i went to camp gym, p for k and camp Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in